aktyz/philo/docs/README.md

 - uzywa make re w czasie evaluacji
 - uporzadkowac jednostki czasu
 - clean() (check with valgrind)
-- philo should not die - potentially add some minimal thinking time for each

 # Nice README.md
 Time to learn creating proper README files...
 Once the project is done...